FOSS4GAcademy/GST104FOSS4GLabs/Module 5 Lab/QGIS 2.8 and Inkscape 0.91/Module 5 Lab.md

 2. Unlock the ‘Proportional Symbols’ layer.
 3. Select a red symbol and click Edit->Copy from the file menu.
 4. Select ‘Legend’ as the active layer by either selecting ‘Layer’ from the layer combo box in the Status Bar, or, selecting the layer in the Layer Panel.
-5. Click Edit->Paste to paste the symbol on the ‘Legend’ layer.
+5. Click Edit | Paste to paste the symbol on the ‘Legend’ layer.
 Turn the layer visibility off and on to verify that the symbol is on the ‘Legend’ layer.
 If it is not, select it, then hold Shift on your keyboard and press Page Up (or page down) until it is on the Legend layer.
 6. Repeat steps 3-5 to copy the purple symbol.
 7. Set the width and height of both legend symbols to 40px.
 8. Set the Stroke Width of the legend symbol to 2.657so it matches the stroke width of the larger symbols.